gram-workshop/gram-workshop.github.io/faq.md

 Here are a few most common question that we recieve:

 ### Can I submit my Neurips paper to this workshop?
-No. The paper submission is strictly for proceedings, so that requires at least 30% novelty on previously submitted/published work.
-But you could submit a blogpost on the same work.
+You could submit your neurips paper to the new extended abstract track and not for the Proceedings track as that requires at least 30% novelty on previously submitted/published work.
+You could also submit a blogpost on the same work.

 ### Where will the accepted paper be published?
 The accepted papers will be published in PMLR under GRaM workshop proceedings.